dicekeys/seeded-crypto/doxygen/Introduction.md

 const auto sealed_message = sk.seal(plaintext, unsealing_instructions);
 ```

-All keys and mesage packages in this library can be easily serialized into
+All keys and message packages in this library can be easily serialized into
 either JSON format or a binary format, and deserialized,
 freeing those using the library from having to implement their own
 serialization methods.